penny-five/apinasaari-slackbots/packages/apinasaari-slackbots-game-pass/README.md

 ![screenshot](screenshot.png)

-Notifies of any new games in PC Game Pass catalog.
+Notifies when any new games are added to PC Game Pass catalog.